kaydc18/css-grid-flexbox/README.md

 ## Make it mobile-friendly

 So this... doesn't look the best on mobile right now.
-Lets make it a little bit better by eliminating the sidebar, and increasing the main content size.
+Let's make it a little bit better by eliminating the sidebar, and increasing the main content size.

 add the ability to use media queries to the html head
 ```html